- You are here: Homepage

 Entering a commercial property agreement is not a decision to be taken lightly and we strongly recommend that you seek professional and/or legal advice at the outset to help advise you on each step.
 We are not in a position to give legal advice ourselves.

-Our Tenant handbook provides an overview of your responsibilities as a tenant.
+Our Customer handbook provides an overview of your responsibilities as a tenant.
 Information for prospective tenants, including an example tenancy agreement and draft Heads of Terms, is available on our website.

 The lettings process should normally take around 4-6 weeks.